SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Materials and Methods

 \subsection{Datasets}

 Our reference training and evaluation datasets are from a 200-year preindustrial control simulation from GFDL's Climate Model v4 (CM4)~\cite{held2019structure}, rerun to save high frequency data, starting from year 151 of the original CMIP6 simulation.
 CM4 was run with a $\sim$100 km resolution C96 atmosphere with 33 terrain-following vertical levels and a 0.25 degree ocean on a tripolar grid with 75 hybrid pressure/isopycnal vertical coordinate levels.
 Both datasets were conservatively remapped to a 1 degree Gaussian grid with 8 terrain-following atmospheric layers and 19 ocean layers with constant-depth interfaces for emulator training and testing.
 We use the first 155 years of output for training, the next 5 years for validation, and the remaining 40 years of data are held out for testing.
+This training duration is supported by sensitivity analysis (Text S3; Figures S17 and S18) showing that longer records are essential for capturing internal variability like ENSO, even as time-mean error metrics stabilize with shorter datasets.

 The reference AM4 atmospheric fields and SIS2 sea ice concentration were output fully consistently with ACE, with instantaneous snapshots of prognostic variables output every six hours.
 All surface and top-of-atmosphere fluxes (including precipitation) were output as six-hour time-averages between these snapshots.
 This enables the surface fluxes to be accumulated over 20 atmospheric steps into 5-day averages suitable for forcing the ocean emulator.